Who We Are

 Shadrack Nyaulingo

-Shadrack is the headmaster at the Pomerini Secondary School.
+Shadrack is the former headmaster at the Pomerini Secondary School.
+Currently is working as Education Secretary of ELCT-Iringa Diocese.
 He oversees most of the project planning and implementation.
 Shadrack has a knack for getting boots on the ground and beginning work within a day of receiving funds.
 Shadrack visited the US in 2017.
-Shadrack is also a member of advisory board.

 Haran Ndege

-Haran is our community liaison.
-In addition to serving as the assistant headmaster at the Pomerini Secondary School until he retired, Haran is an important member of village who ensures our projects are chosen wisely to maximize their positive impact on the community.
+In addition to serving as the assistant headmaster at the Pomerini Secondary School until he retired, Haran is an important connection to the village and helps ensure our projects are chosen wisely to maximize their positive impact on the community.

 Maria Mgova